Yes A checkmark with a circle around it close

 Our market analysts keep you updated on the latest market trends including stock market data, news, market activity, and economic reports in the daily stock market commentary.

-Over in the commodity pits, West Texas Intermediate (WTI) crude oil is 0.2% lower at $69.54/barrel despite an unexpected decline in reported crude oil inventories.
+Over in the commodity pits, West Texas Intermediate (WTI) crude oil is 1.6% higher at $58.99/barrel following a greater-than-expected decline in reported crude oil inventories.

 Wells Fargo Advisors is registered with the U.S. Securities and Exchange Commission and the Financial Industry Regulatory Authority, but is not licensed or registered with any financial services regulatory authority outside of the U.S. Non-U.S. residents who maintain U.S.-based financial services account(s) with Wells Fargo Advisors may not be afforded certain protections conferred by legislation and regulations in their country of residence in respect of any investments, investment transactions or communications made with Wells Fargo Advisors.